8Sided Blog

 Longterm thinking is increasingly vital and that’s a good thing.
 The first-week album splash might still work for the music industry’s 1%, but anyone else not actively promoting an album — and a body of work — continually for the entirety of his or her recording career is playing the wrong game.
 Streaming rewards maintaining interest in a back catalog.
 Take advantage of this and stop looking at a release date as the crest of your promotional efforts.

-Filed Under: Commentary Tagged With: Label Management, Release Dates, The Long Game
+Categories // Commentary Tags // Label Management, Release Dates, The Long Game

 ‘We Only Sign Artists That We Like As People’